9juanjuan7/TattLab/README.md

 2. Implement a save-and-share feature for design feedback

 ## 🔧 Dependencies
-To run this web app, one must download the following dependencies:
+To run this web app, download the following dependencies:
 ```
 pip install flask
-pip install pyautogui
 ```
 ## ✅ Run
 The command to run the app locally is either one of the following from the root of the folder: